MicrosoftDocs/microsoft-community-training/microsoft-community-training/user-management/manage-users/send-announcement-to-the-users.md

 ## Permissions Level

-The Microsoft Community Training management portal provides role-based administration and depending upon the type of access level administrator can perform an action on the portal.
+The Community Training management portal provides role-based administration and depending upon the type of access level administrator can perform an action on the portal.
 Table below shows administrative role which are allowed to send announcement to group users on the portal:

 | Access Level  | Send Announcement |
 | --- | --- |